 On average, in the Patents Court, the trial will take three to five days, but the duration may be shorter in a very straightforward case, or longer in a complex case, where there is a need to hear evidence from several technical experts on each side.
-Trials in the IPEC are limited to two days.
-As indicated in the answer to question 1.7, in the IPEC there may be no trial at all (i.e. the case is decided upon the papers filed alone).
-A written judgment is generally handed down by the judge within four to eight weeks after the end of the trial.
+Trials in the IPEC are limited to two days, or there may be no trial at all (i.e. the case is decided upon the papers filed alone, see question 1.7).
+Judgments are almost always reserved.
+Although it depends upon the judge and their workload, the average length of time between trial conclusion and handing down of judgment is 75 days (Source: Solomonic).